tu-yaxin/COS568-LI-SP25/README.md

 # Setup
-1. We recommend running this project onthe  Adroit cluster, in which you can have a 100GB quota to store your data and repository.
+1. We recommend running this project on the  Adroit cluster, in which you can have a 100GB quota to store your data and repository.
 See [this page](https://researchcomputing.princeton.edu/systems/adroit#How-to-Access-the-Adroit-Cluster) for details on getting access to Adroit.
-(If you have access to Della, you don't have to request an account for Adroit and can run experiments on Della)
+(If you have access to Della, you don't have to request an account for Adroit and can run experiments on Della.
+When applying for Adroit, please mention "For running experiments in COS568" in your application.)
-2. After log into Adroit, clone this repo and use `module load anaconda3/2023.3` to initialize the python environment.
+2. After logging into Adroit, clone this repo and use `module load anaconda3/2023.3` to initialize the python environment.
 3. You can use `checkquota` to check your storage quota.
 The quota contains two parts:
    1. 10GB quota for your home directory (`/home/<your_net_id>`), and
    2. 100GB quota for `/scratch/network/<your_net_id>`.
 We recommend running your experiments under `/scratch/network/<your_net_id>`.